djo1975/Leaderboard/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Leaderboard: setup project<a name="about-project"></a>
+# 📖 Leaderboard: hit the API<a name="about-project"></a>

-** Leaderboard: setup project** In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.
+** Leaderboard: hit the API** In this activity you will continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 ## 🛠 Built With <a name="built-with"></a>